South Sudan's main rebel group accuses government of violating ceasefire

-JUBA (Reuters) - South Sudan’s main rebel force SPLM-IO has accused the government’s forces of attacking their defensive positions just a day after both sides signed a peace deal.
+JUBA (Reuters) - South Sudan’s main rebel force SPLM-IO has accused government forces of attacking their defensive positions a day after both sides signed a peace deal, while the U.N. mission said one of its peacekeepers was shot and wounded by a government soldier.

 President Salva Kiir signed a peace agreement with rebel factions in the Ethiopian capital on Wednesday to end a civil war that has killed at least 50,000 people, displaced some three million and held up the country’s progress since it gained independence seven years ago.